I am using the Glide image loading library and I'm having issues when it comes to resizing bitmaps.

 You can obtain this behaviour with a custom transformation:

-public class CustomCenterCrop extends CenterCrop { public CustomCenterCrop(BitmapPool bitmapPool) { super(bitmapPool); } public CustomCenterCrop(Context context) { super(context); } @Override protected Bitmap transform(BitmapPool pool, Bitmap toTransform, int outWidth, int outHeight) { if (toTransform.getHeight() > outHeight || toTransform.getWidth() > outWidth) { return super.transform(pool, toTransform, outWidth, outHeight); } else { return toTransform; } } }
+public class CustomCenterCrop extends CenterCrop { public CustomCenterCrop(BitmapPool bitmapPool) { super(bitmapPool); } public CustomCenterCrop(Context context) { super(context); } @Override protected Bitmap transform(BitmapPool pool, Bitmap toTransform, int outWidth, int outHeight) { if (toTransform.getHeight() > outHeight || toTransform.getWidth() > outWidth) { return super.transform(pool, toTransform, outWidth, outHeight); } else { return toTransform; } } } and then use it like this:

 Glide.with(getActivity()) .load(images.get(i)) .asBitmap() .transform(new CustomCenterCrop(getActivity())) .into(new SimpleTarget<Bitmap>(1200, 1200) { @Override public void onResourceReady(Bitmap resource, GlideAnimation glideAnimation) { } });